http://www.bettycjung.net/Blog2008.htm

 Finally, it's a good thing Golden Globes has an additional category for Best Picture.
 I really thought "Across the Universe" was wonderfully entertaining with a soundtrack that was hard to beat.

-• February 23, 2008 Geek By Necessity (or, maven by choice?)
 Since October, or 4 months ago, I have been condemned to a life of a leisure time tinkerer.
 It was fun during the Windows for Workgroup 3.1 days (mid-90s), but it's no longer fun anymore.
 And, I am not the only one who thinks that Vista is not worth the effort to learn, especially when Windows 7 (the NEXT operating system [OS]) is due out 2009.
 Of course, there is no guarantee that THAT OS would do the trick, but knowing Microsoft, it really is a hit and miss with OSs from the beginning.
 Just like Windows 95, I grew to love Windows XP, but apparently such love was not meant to last one's lifetime.

 I have gotten to know my computers in ways no sane person really cares to spend one's time doing, battling unseen foes in a variety of manifestations, from viruses, spyware to malware, and what-have-you.
 Trying to find the right diagnostic equipment has been no fun either.

-Unlike medical technology, where the MRI (magnetic resonance imaging) has become invaluable in finding soft tissue problems, there is nothing close to this in computer technology for finding software problems, memory problems and the sinister metatasis of viral infections that wreaks havoc indefinitely until one is forced to lobotomize the computer for a clean start.
+Unlike medical technology, where the MRI (magnetic resonance imaging) has become invaluable in finding soft tissue problems, there is nothing close to this in computer technology for finding software problems, memory problems and the sinister metatasis of viral infections that wreak havoc indefinitely until one is forced to lobotomize the computer for a clean start.

 Unfortunately, I have become very (maybe too) proficient in the art of computer lobotomies that any neurosurgeon would be proud to have me as his/her assistant (no, thanks).
 Of course, having to deal with the after-effects of a computer missing most of its gray matter is another story that requires no retelling, but I can tell you it's a sinkhole that never stops growing.